Change Through Exchange.

 The Beatty Memorial Lecture traditionally takes place annually in the fall, on the University’s downtown campus.
 Research and Innovation organizes the major public lecture while a McGill department or Faculty serves as host, organizing additional events where the Beatty Lecturer can interact with students, faculty, and staff.
 Learn more about hosting a Beatty Lecturer.

 A Lasting Gift

-In 1952, McGill received a $100,000 gift from Dr. Henry A. Beatty in memory of his brother, Sir Edward Beatty, who was president of the Canadian Pacific Railway for many years, as well as Chancellor and Chair of McGill’s Board of Governors from 1920 to 1943.
+In 1952, McGill received a $100,000 gift from Dr. Henry A. Beatty in memory of his brother, Sir Edward Beatty.
+A world reknowned nation-builder, Sir Beatty was the first Canadian born president of the Canadian Pacific Railway, a position he held for twenty-four years while also serving as Chancellor and Chair of McGill’s Board of Governors from 1920 to 1943.
 The gift endowed the Beatty Memorial Lecture Series, which aims to bring the world’s most respected and influential scholars, scientists, or leaders to McGill.
 The first Beatty Memorial Lecture was held in 1954.